rychardeh/loom-os/README.md

 # loom-os
 Loom with pre-installed OpenStack adapter

 This project is configured to include the version of Loom specified in `pom.xml` and the required versions of the adapter(s) which will be placed in the `./adapters` folder.
 Assumes artifacts are available locally.
-See [github repo](https://github.com/HewlettPackard/loom) for more details on Loom.
+See the [Loom github repo](https://github.com/HewlettPackard/loom) for more details on Loom.

 ## Building
 Install Java 1.8 - note: OpenJDK has been tested but not used in production